Dejan Savićević: 2004–2005 media campaign against Milorad Kosanović

-On 17 November 2004, Serbia-Montenegro under-21 national team lost 0–4 against the Belgian u-21 team in a 2006 European under-21 Championship qualifier played in Lokeren.
-In the wake of the disappointing result, FSCG president Savićević publicly came out against the u-21 head coach Milorad Kosanović, calling on the coach to resign over the loss and specifically taking issue with the fact Kosanović did not call up any players from the Montenegro-based clubs for the Belgium match.
-In support of his claims, Savićević added that "twenty-one-year-old Miroslav Vujadinović from Budućnost Podgorica wasn't even called up for the under 21 squad despite being the best young goalkeeper in Europe" before adding that such state of affairs constitutes "discrimination of Montenegro".
+On 17 November 2004, the Serbia and Montenegro national under-21 team lost 0–4 against Belgium in a 2006 European Under-21 Championship qualifier played in Lokeren.
+In the wake of the disappointing result, FSCG president Savićević publicly came out against the U-21 head coach Milorad Kosanović, calling on the coach to resign over the loss and specifically taking issue with Kosanović not calling up any players from the Montenegro-based clubs for the Belgium match.
+In support of his claims, Savićević added that "twenty-one-year-old Miroslav Vujadinović from Budućnost Podgorica wasn't even called up for the under-21 squad despite being the best young goalkeeper in Europe" before concluding that such action constitutes "discrimination of Montenegro".

 Over the coming months, Savićević exerted continuous pressure within the FSSCG ranks for Kosanović to be fired, even going so far as to semi-officially boycott the under-21 team by refusing to allow Montenegrin players to turn up for Kosanović's callups.
-Savićević's bullish behaviour strained the internal relations within the FSSCG to a maximum.
-In late 2004, in an effort to ease the tense standoff, FSSCG president Dragan Stojković (Savićević's close personal friend and longtime Red Star and Yugoslavia teammate during their playing days) reportedly asked Kosanović to resign, which the coach vehemently refused.
-As a result of the episode, all four Serbia (FSS)-delegated members of the FSSCG expert council—Dušan Savić, Jovica Škoro, Milovan Đorić, and Miroslav Tanjga—resigned in protest, with Savić stating he "wants no part in this dirty political game" while criticizing Savićević and FSCG for interfering in under-21 head coach's job.
+In late 2004, in an effort to ease the tense internal FSSCG standoff, FSSCG president Dragan Stojković (Savićević's close personal friend and longtime Red Star and Yugoslavia teammate during their playing days) reportedly asked Kosanović to resign, which the coach vehemently refused.
+As a result of the episode, all four Serbia (FSS)-delegated members of the FSSCG expert council – Dušan Savić, Jovica Škoro, Milovan Đorić, and Miroslav Tanjga – resigned in protest, with Savić stating he "wants no part in this dirty political game" while criticizing Savićević and FSCG for interfering in the under-21 head coach's job.

 After initially managing to resist, Kosanović eventually gave in, resigning some four months later on 8 March 2005.